pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2020-08-30-sicp-so-far.md

 But enough about the exciting parts, when you get down to it, SICP is hard, really HARD !!
 [Codology.net](https://codology.net/post/introduction/) was one of the best resources I found online documenting each problem & solution of SICP meticulously, and even that site is incomplete.
 Fortunately though, there is a community contributed [Wiki](http://community.schemewiki.org/?sicp-solutions) for SICP problems that is almost complete and provides good resources to help you when you're stuck.
 The [Youtube lectures](https://www.youtube.com/playlist?list=PLE18841CABEA24090) from MIT by the authors of the book are also a great learning resource.
 I love the puzzled and bewildered reactions of the students in these videos btw :D

-So anyway, I will continue to work through the rest exercises of this book and share my learnings (enlightenment ?!) along the way.
+So anyway, I will continue to work through the rest of the exercises of this book and share my learnings (enlightenment ?!) along the way.